Golf Tutorials

 In cold weather, the key is layering.
 Being able to add or remove clothing allows you to adapt as your body warms up or the temperature changes.

 • Mid-Layer: A fleece vest or quarter-zip pullover is a solid option.
-Wool is an amazing material as a base or mid-layer, since keeps your warm but allows excellent range of motion.
+Wool is an amazing material as a base or mid-layer, as it keeps you warm but allows excellent range of motion.

-• Winter Gloves & Beanie: Keeping your hands and head warm makes a massive difference It might also be worth investing in a pair of insulated golf mitts: These will come handybetween shots and you can put hand toasters inside to make them extra-toasty.
+• Winter Gloves & Beanie: Keeping your hands and head warm makes a massive difference.
+It might also be worth investing in a pair of insulated golf mitts: These will come in handy between shots, and you can put hand warmers inside to make them extra toasty.

 Tools to Sharpen Your Skills